chipsalliance/firrtl-spec/spec.md

-for referencing a circuit component, for statically and dynamically accessing a nested element within a component, for creating multiplexers, for performing primitive operations, and for reading a remote reference to a probe.
+for referencing a circuit component, for statically and dynamically accessing a nested element within a component, for creating multiplexers, for performing primitive operations, for reading a remote reference to a probe, and for intrinsics ([@sec:intrinsics]).

 ## Constant Integer Expressions